-TABLE 2: FORM 423-2
+TABLE 2: 423-2

-PLANT NAME LINE(S) COLUMN (S)
+PLANT NAME LINE(S) COLUMN(S)

+MCDUFFIE COAL TERM.
+1 G, H

 TRANSF.
-FACILITY IMT 1-4 G, H
+FACILITY IMT 1-7 G, H

 CRYSTAL RIVER 1 & 2 1-5 G, H

-CRYSTAL RIVER 4 & 5 1-11 G, H
+CRYSTAL RIVER 4 & 5 1-10 G, H

 Progress affirms that the "Effective Purchase Price" is also found on Form 423-2A, Column L, and on Form 423-2B, in Column G. Progress maintains that in nearly every case, it is the same as the F.O.B. mine price found under Column F on Form 423-2A, which is the current contract price of coal purchased from each supplier by Electric Fuels Corporation (EFC) for delivery to Progress.
-Progress asserts that disclosure of the information in Column G would also enable suppliers to determine the prices of their competitors, which would likely result in greater price convergence Disclosure, according to Progress, would also in future bidding. result in a reduced ability on the part of a major purchaser such as EFC to bargain for price concessions on behalf of Progress.
-Progress asserts that suppliers would be reluctant or unwilling to grant concessions that other potential purchasers would then In addition, Progress contends, disclosure of effective purchase price would disclose the total transportation cost reflected in Column H by subtracting Column G from the F.O.B. plant price in Column I.
+Progress asserts that disclosure of the information in Column G would also enable suppliers to determine the prices of their competitors, which would likely result in greater price convergence in future bidding.
+Disclosure, according to Progress, would also result in a reduced ability on the part of a major purchaser such as EFC to bargain for price concessions on behalf of Progress.
+Progress asserts that suppliers would be reluctant or unwilling to grant concessions that other potential purchasers would then expect.
+In addition, Progress contends, disclosure of the effective purchase price would disclose the total transportation cost reflected in Column H by subtracting Column G from the F.O.B. plant price in Column I.